dark-side-droid/owod-bot/README.md

 It does not contain merits and flaws from any game, Thaumaturgy or Necromancy nor any sort of Sorcery powers or rituals, Nature/Demeanors, Avatar essences or resonance rules and does not account for double successes from Specialties, you'll have to do that yourself for now.

+My bot is named Ravanna, i found it poetic.

 ## Dependencies
 * Python 3